How to Fix a Sink Stopper Stuck in Closed Position?

 4. Clean the Sink Stopper and Drain

-After removing the sink stopper cap, you should remove the debris by cleaning area thoroughly.
+After removing the sink stopper cap, you should remove the debris by cleaning the area thoroughly.
 Use a mixture of vinegar and baking soda to break down any stubborn grime and a brush or old toothbrush to scrub away debris, hair, and soap scum.

 Then check the spring mechanism of the sink stopper for any debris or buildup that might be causing it to stick.